Fire Safety for Property Managers

 – Are certified and kitemarked by the British Standards Institution (BSI).British standards are not a legal requirement; however, they are accepted as best practice across the industry.

-Why an annually serviced by a third-party BAFE service technician is not required
+Why an extinguisher annually serviced by a third-party BAFE service technician is not required

 A P50 extinguisher is service-free due to its unique construction and robust nature when compared to traditional extinguishers requiring annual servicing by a third-party BAFE service technician.
 An in-house service can be carried out by a responsible member of staff completing a simple visual inspection each year to ensure the P50 is in good working order.